-Hawaiʻi and the Pacific Islands near solutions to climate change now, and that can’t happen without centering local and indigenous knowledge, according to researchers at the University of Hawaiʻi at Mānoa who contributed to the latest U.S. National Climate Assesment.
+Hawaiʻi and the Pacific Islands need solutions to climate change now, and that can’t happen without centering local and indigenous knowledge, according to researchers at the University of Hawaiʻi at Mānoa who contributed to the latest U.S. National Climate Assesment.

 Climate change is affecting not just the ecosystem but even access to clean water and healthy food, the scholars said in a UH news release.